• About

 Large salad bowl filled with tossed together Asian pasta salad.

-Asian Noodle Salad Recipe
+The Best Asian Pasta Salad Recipe

-You guys, this Asian pasta salad filled with crunchy cabbage, cilantro, loads of green onion and fried wontons, veggies, sweet Mandarin oranges, and a crazy yummy sesame vinaigrette, is definitely quite similar.
+Filled with crunchy cabbage, cilantro, loads of green onion and fried wontons, veggies, sweet Mandarin oranges, and a crazy yummy sesame vinaigrette, this Asian pasta salad is definitely quite similar.
+Except where it’s not…

 But, it’s not just about the swirly rotini.